Amrlxyz/Serial_Data_Processor/README.md

 # Serial Data Processor

-Captures data in the form of Comma Seperated Values from Serial and plots it graph
+Captures data in the form of Comma Seperated Values from Serial and plots the graph.

-This is extensively used for our ESP Line Following Robot / Buggy in which it was used to tune PID constants
+This is extensively used for our ESP Line Following Robot / Buggy in which it was used to log and tune PID constants.

-Currently, the usage of this code for other application might need small changes in the code.
+Currently, the usage of this code is currently limited only to the application of PID data.

-Not 100% complete since busy with exams.
-Expect updates during summer 2024.
+However, adapting to different use case should be as simple as changing the variable names in the list.

 ## Features